 Flexible study options and student support services make VU a great choice for mature-age students.

-If you’re a non-school leaver and want to begin or return to study, you’ll find thousands of other students just like you at VU.
+If you fit into this category and want to begin or return to study, you’ll find thousands of other students just like you at VU.

 Choose a course